davidarchanjo/spring-boot-kafka/README.md

 From the project's folder, execute:
 - `docker-compose up` to initialize Kafka and Zookeeper
-- `mvn clean package` to build the applications
+- `mvn package` to build the applications

 ## Booting Applications